The Bankrate promise

 - Beneficiaries can change over time.
 A 529 plan can work for multiple kids, if they don’t need to use the program at the same time.
 Plan ahead to avoid potentially violating a plan’s rules.

 - Student loan repayment.
 At the end of 2019, Congress authorized funds in a 529 to be used for loan repayment.
 Up to a total of $10,000 can be used to pay back student loans, and as much as another $10,000 can be used to pay loans for a beneficiary’s siblings.
+Keep in mind, though, that your state might consider this a non-qualified distribution depending on its laws, and you could be hit with a tax bill.
+529 plans are administered by each state’s program, with their own set of rules, making it crucial to check your state’s distribution guidelines.

 How to use a 529 plan for multiple children